minitwit-tdb/DevOps/report/SystemView.md

 ### Dependencies

-The dependency graph for our Minitwit application can be seen in the Directed Acylic Graph below, where the green edges visualise dependencies used during development and the red edges visualise run-time dependencies.
+The dependency graph for our MiniTwit application can be seen in the Directed Acyclic Graph below, where the green edges visualise dependencies used during development and the red edges visualise run-time dependencies.

 ![Dependency graph](images/deps.svg)

 The following interesting observations can be made from the image above:

 * There are a few bi-directional dependencies between our own subsystems (e.g. Database utilities and Models).
-These components depend on little from each other and, given more time, could be refactored to achieve even cleaner subsystem interfaces to both ease understandability and reducing coupling.
+These components depend a little on each other and, given more time, could be refactored to achieve even cleaner subsystem interfaces to both ease understandability and reducing coupling.
 In the scenario above the Models-component could be refactored to not depend on DBUtils.
 * Generally dependencies between components are uni-directional, which is purposely done to increase the maintainability of the code.

 ### Subsystem Interactions